FABRICS | CUSHIONS | LAMPS

 Browse my shop for colourful home accessories made using my fabrics.

-All of my cushions and lamps are made to order in Somerset.
+All of our cushions and lamps are made to order in Somerset - just let us know if you wuld like a bespoke order.